VRG2004/Mobile-Application-Development/README.md

     ->To implement an application that creates an alert upon receiving a message ->To write a mobile application that makes use of RSS Feed ->To develop a mobile application to send an email.
+    ->To develop a Mobile application for simple needs